Earthsuit: Biography

 Despite critical reception, Kaleidoscope Superior would remain the band's only commercial release; they were soon dropped from Sparrow's lineup due to "creative differences and marketing conundrums".
 Earthsuit disappeared from the public eye and began posting on a website about a new independent album.
 In September 2001, Hutchison left the band so he could spend more time with his family.
 Rumors began circling that the band would break up.
 In 2003, Earthsuit revealed they were disbanding and released their last record, The Rise of Modern Simulation.
 The final collection featured six original studio songs and ten bonus tracks, including a live remix of "Against the Grain", practice sessions of concert material, and covers of various songs.
+The album's insight was about the uprising of media created by Generative AI and how people should cherish original works made using human skill.
 The album could only be purchased on the internet.
 Meany would later state "most people didn't care when [they] broke up".

 Shortly after Earthsuit's break up, Meany began working with drummer Darren King in a production team called "The Digitals".
 The name later changed to "Math" while the group helped produce music for Christian music stalwart TobyMac.
 The band recruited guitarist Greg Hill and changed their name to Mutemath.

 To accommodate new recordings, Meany and producer Tedd T started an independent label named Teleprompt Records.
 Their first release was an EP titled Reset in September 2004.
 Earthsuit alumnus Roy Mitchell joined the venture in 2005.
 Teleprompt later signed a distribution deal directly with Warner Bros.
 Records, allowing Mutemath to release a full-length self-titled album on September 26, 2006.

 Adam LaClave formed two bands, Macrosick and Club of the Sons.
 Macrosick has released only an independent CD titled demodisk; the Hurricane Katrina disaster of 2005 forced the band members to go on hiatus.
 LaClave then turned his attention towards Club of the Sons with friend and bassist Jonathan Allen.
 They released an EP called The Roughs in spring 2007 and an album entitled Young Quanta on July 7, 2009.

+On December 19, 2025, Meany re-released the second track from The Rise Of Modern Simulation, "Bloodshot Fanatical," onto streaming services.
+At the same time, he also announced that the whole album would be fully remastered and eventually reissued everywhere in January 2026.
+The Rise Of Modern Simulation was re-released digitally on January 22, 2026 via Voytek Records.